Kundestyrt-prosjekt-2024/TieToEvry_project/README.md

 # TieToEvry_project

-Repository for Kundestyrt prosjekt H2024 - Tieotoevry Banking.
+Repository for Kundestyrt prosjekt H2024 - Tieotoevry Banking by Group 8.

 Tietoevry aims to gain insights through student collaboration on designing a potential banking application tailored for children.
 The repository contains the source code for an MVP that serves as inspiration for the customer to a potential child banking-app.